Israel–United Arab Emirates normalization agreement: Aftermath

 Habtoor Hospitality became the first Emirati hotel group to start serving kosher food as part of its menu, partnering with Elli's Kosher Kitchen for its making.
 Abu Dhabi Department of Culture & Tourism issued a note to Abu Dhabi hotels, recommending they serve kosher food in menus as well as outlets.
 The Orthodox Union was selected to certify kosher food.
 The Emirati airlines Emirates' catering service Emirates Flight Catering announced on September 17, that it will establish a facility to produce kosher food called "Kosher Arabia" in partnership with CCL Holdings.
 The UAE's first kosher-certified restaurant called "Armani/Kaf" opened in Armani Hotel Dubai on September 17, located in Burj Khalifa.

 On September 9, the Arab League refused to condemn the UAE's decision to normalize with Israel after several countries objected to the submitted Palestinian draft resolution.
 Nevertheless, secretary-general Ahmed Aboul Gheit said, "The goal all our Arab countries seek, without exception, is to end the occupation and establish an independent Palestinian state on the 1967 borders with East Jerusalem as its capital."
 Gheit confirmed rejection of any accords presented on an international stage, which negatively impacted Palestinian rights or the status of Jerusalem.

 On September 22, United States Secretary of Defense Mark Esper assured Israeli defense minister Benny Gantz during his visit to Washington that Israel's military edge will be protected, a sentiment earlier echoed by Senate Majority Leader Mitch McConnell and Speaker of the United States House of Representatives Nancy Pelosi, who, following President Donald Trump saying that he personally had no problem with selling F-35s to the UAE, warned that any such decision would be scrutinized by the United States Congress.

 While the two countries had long-maintained de facto recognition in areas of business including the diamond trade and high tech industries including artificial intelligence and defence, the accord opened the door to a much wider range of economic cooperation, including formal investments.
 Abu Dhabi Investment Office opened its first overseas branch in Israel.
 And on October 13, Dubai-based NY Koen Group has announced its intention to purchase Israir.

+Since the signing of the Abraham Accords, the United Arab Emirates has welcomed 200,000 Jewish tourists, and the Jewish population is estimated to have risen to 10,000.
+The wedding of Rabbi Levi Duchman and Lea Hadad, held on the second anniversary of the signing, was the largest Jewish event in the country's history, hosting 1,500 guests, including high-ranking Emirati officials and foreign ambassadors from over 20 countries.